-session – The name of the users session used to determine if the user has access to the menu item.
+session – The name of the user’s session used to determine if the user has access to the menu item.

 role – The role required by the session to determine menu item access.

 groups – List of controls to be created in the category.